doriongilmore/technical-test-meteo/README.md

 - Caching: We could add caching to avoid making repeated API calls for the same city/coordinates within a short time window.
 This would improve performance and reduce API usage.
 - Rate Limiting: We could add rate limiting to protect the API from abuse.
 - Better Error Handling: Currently, we're not handling all possible API error cases.
 We could add more specific error types and handling.
+- custom API only returns data requested by the test, while the original API returns more data, so we could return more complete responses, maybe have a parameter to choose the properties we want
 - Weather Units: We could make the units ("metric") configurable through the service config.
 - Language: Similarly, we could make the language ("fr") configurable.
+- Documentation: We could add API documentation using something like Postman or Swagger.
 - Logging: We could add logging to track the usage of the API and help identify issues.
+- CD : current workflow is only CI, there is no deployment, and even if the CI builds the app, it doesn't actually test the generated build. (current automated tests run TS directly)